The Sydney Harbour Bridge is one of the world’s most famous bridges and a symbol of both Sydney and Australia.

 - Bungee jumping at Sydney Harbour Bridge is not permitted.

-- The bridge is made up of 8 traffic lanes (six original ones, and two that replace earlier tram lines).
-There is also a pedestrian path on the eastern side, two tracks of the railway North Shore Railway line on the western side, and a path for cyclists west of the railway lines.
+- The bridge has eight traffic lanes (six original ones and two that replace earlier tram lines).
+On the eastern side, there is a pedestrian path, on the western side, two tracks of the North Shore Railway line, and a path for cyclists west of the railway lines.

 - The bridge reaches a height of 134 m (440 ft), with a clearance of 49 m (161 ft) below it.

-- On hot days, expansive of the bridge’s steel can cause it to grow 18 cm (7.1 in) taller.
+- On hot days, the expansive steel of the bridge can cause it to grow 18 cm (7.1 in) taller.

-- At the end of each arch, there is a pair of 89-metre (292 ft) concrete and granite pylons.
-They serve no structural purpose, but were added to provide visual balance.
+- At the end of each arch is a pair of 89-metre (292 ft) concrete and granite pylons.
+They serve no structural purpose but were added to provide visual balance.

-- The arch of the bridge is made up of 28 arch trusses, ranging in height from 18 m (59 ft) at the centre 57 m (187 ft) at the ends.
+- The bridge’s arch is made up of 28 arch trusses, ranging in height from 18 m (59 ft) at the centre to 57 m (187 ft) at the ends.

 - All the steel in the bridge weighs 52,800 tonnes (52,800,000 kg or 116,402,116 pounds).